ManishkPrajapati/Academic-Aisle/SRS.md

 - Advertisements should include a title, description, price, product/service category, area of residence, contact information, and product/service condition (new or used).
 - Advertisements should include at least one image or video (optional).
 - Advertisements should include a verification status (pending or approved) until they are approved by an administrator.
-- Advertisements should have a start date and end date (optional).
-- Advertisements should have an active status until they are sold or removed by the seller (optional).
+- Advertisements should have an active status until they are sold or removed by the seller.
-- Advertisements should have a searchable status until they are sold or removed by the seller (optional).
+- Advertisements should have a searchable status until they are sold or removed by the seller.
-- Advertisements should have a feature for sellers to renew their advertisements for a certain period of time at an additional fee (optional).
-- Advertisements should have a feature for buyers to save advertisements for future reference (optional).
+- Advertisements should have a feature for buyers to save advertisements for future reference.
-- Advertisements should have a feature for sellers to edit their advertisements after posting (optional).
+- Advertisements should have a feature for sellers to edit their advertisements after posting.
-- Advertisements should have a feature for sellers to delete their advertisements at any time (optional).
+- Advertisements should have a feature for sellers to delete their advertisements at any time.
-- Advertisements should have a feature for buyers to contact sellers through messaging after viewing an advertisement (optional).
+- Advertisements should have a feature for buyers to contact sellers through messaging after viewing an advertisement.
-- Advertisements should have a feature for sellers to track the views and clicks on their advertisements (optional).
+- Advertisements should have a feature for sellers to track the views and clicks on their advertisements.
-- Advertisements should have a feature for sellers to track the sales and ratings of their products/services (optional).
+- Advertisements should have a feature for sellers to track the sales and ratings of their products/services .
-- Advertisements should have a feature for buyers to rate and review the products/services they receive from sellers (optional).
+- Advertisements should have a feature for buyers to rate and review the products/services they receive from sellers.
-- Advertisements should have a feature for sellers to respond to ratings and reviews from buyers (optional).
+- Advertisements should have a feature for sellers to respond to ratings and reviews from buyers.
-- Advertisements should have a feature for buyers and sellers to communicate through messaging about the product/service being sold or purchased (optional).
+- Advertisements should have a feature for buyers and sellers to communicate through messaging about the product/service being sold or purchased.

 Messaging System -

-- Registered users who are logged in can send messages to other registered users who are also logged in using the messaging system provided by Academic Aisle.
+- Registered users can only chat to seller through message system .
- - Messages can include text, images, videos, audio files, documents, or links (optional).
+ - Messages can include text, images, videos, audio files, documents, or links.
-- Messages can include an attachment feature that allows users to attach files up to a certain size limit (optional).
- - Messages can include an emoji feature that allows users to add emojis while sending messages (optional).
+ - Messages can include an emoji feature that allows users to add emojis while sending messages.
- - Messages can include a read receipt feature that allows users to see whether the recipient has read the message or not (optional).
+ - Messages can include a read receipt feature that allows users to see whether the recipient has read the message or not.
-- Messages can include a delete message feature that allows users to delete messages they have sent or received from their inbox or sent items folder (optional).
+- Messages can include a delete message feature that allows users to delete messages they have sent or received from their inbox or sent items folder .
-- Messages can include a search message feature that allows users to search for messages based on keywords or message content (optional).
+- Messages can include a search message feature that allows users to search for messages based on keywords or message content.
-- Messages can include an archive message feature that allows users to archive messages they want to keep but do not want them cluttering up their inbox or sent items folder (optional).
+- Messages can include an archive message feature that allows users to archive messages they want to keep but do not want them cluttering up their inbox or sent items folder .
 - Messages can include an ignore message sender feature that allows users to block messages from specific senders without deleting them from their inbox or sent items folder (optional).

 Non Functional Requirements: